awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 # Partitioning Data in Athena<a name="partitions"></a>

 By partitioning your data, you can restrict the amount of data scanned by each query, thus improving performance and reducing cost\.
-Athena leverages Apache Hive for [partitioning](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-AlterPartition) data\.
 You can partition your data by any key\.
 A common practice is to partition the data based on time, often leading to a multi\-level partitioning scheme\.
 For example, a customer who has data coming in every hour might decide to partition by year, month, date, and hour\.
-Another customer, who has data coming from many different sources but loaded one time per day, may partition by a data source identifier and date\.
+Another customer, who has data coming from many different sources but that is loaded only once per day, might partition by a data source identifier and date\.

+Athena can use Apache Hive style partitions, whose data paths contain key value pairs connected by equal signs \(for example, `country=us/...` or `year=2021/month=01/day=26/...`\)\.
+Thus, the paths include both the names of the partition keys and the values that each path represents\.
+To load new Hive partitions into a partitioned table, you can use the [MSCK REPAIR TABLE](msck-repair-table.md) command, which works only with Hive\-style partitions\.

+Athena can also use non\-Hive style partitioning schemes\.
+For example, CloudTrail logs and Kinesis Data Firehose delivery streams use separate path components for date parts such as `data/2021/01/26/us/6fc7845e.json`\.
+For such non\-Hive compatible data, you use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to add the partitions manually\.

 ## Considerations and Limitations<a name="partitions-considerations-limitations"></a>

 When using partitioning, keep in mind the following points:
 + If you query a partitioned table and specify the partition in the `WHERE` clause, Athena scans the data only from that partition\.
 For more information, see [Table Location and Partitions](tables-location-format.md#table-location-and-partitions)\.
 + If you issue queries against Amazon S3 buckets with a large number of objects and the data is not partitioned, such queries may affect the `GET` request rate limits in Amazon S3 and lead to Amazon S3 exceptions\.
 To prevent errors, partition your data\.
 Additionally, consider tuning your Amazon S3 request rates\.
 For more information, see [Best Practices Design Patterns: Optimizing Amazon S3 Performance ](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html)\.
-+ Partition locations to be used with Athena must use the `s3` protocol \(for example, `s3://bucket/folder/`\)\.
-In Athena, locations that use other protocols \(for example, `s3a://bucket/folder/`\) will result in query failures when `MSCK REPAIR TABLE` queries are run on the containing tables\.
++ Partition locations to be used with Athena must use the `s3` protocol \(for example, `s3://DOC-EXAMPLE-BUCKET/folder/`\)\.
+In Athena, locations that use other protocols \(for example, `s3a://DOC-EXAMPLE-BUCKET/folder/`\) will result in query failures when `MSCK REPAIR TABLE` queries are run on the containing tables\.
 + Make sure that the Amazon S3 path is in lower case instead of camel case \(for example, `userid` instead of `userId`\)\.
 If the S3 path is in camel case, `MSCK REPAIR TABLE` doesn't add the partitions to the AWS Glue Data Catalog\.
 For more information, see [MSCK REPAIR TABLE](msck-repair-table.md)\.
 + Because `MSCK REPAIR TABLE` scans both a folder and its subfolders to find a matching partition scheme, be sure to keep data for separate tables in separate folder hierarchies\.
 For example, suppose you have data for table A in `s3://table-a-data` and data for table B in `s3://table-a-data/table-b-data`\.
 If both tables are partitioned by string, `MSCK REPAIR TABLE` will add the partitions for table B to table A\.
 To avoid this, use separate folder structures like `s3://table-a-data` and `s3://table-b-data` instead\.
 Note that this behavior is consistent with Amazon EMR and Apache Hive\.
 + If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on partitions\.